 - Intern Managers.
 Interns enjoy a position of authority in the community.
 However, any intern found guilty of a non-criminal charge of sexual harassment can be either demoted to a lesser position or required to leave.

 Gay Sexual Harassment!

 In the past, we directed our enforcement of Sexual Harassment rules for the protection of women.
 We did not think that young men would have a problem with sexual harassment as they would be able to take care of themselves!

 We were wrong and our PC culture is partly to blame!
-Today, many heterosexual young men are gay tolerant.
+Today, many heterosexual young men are gay-friendly.
 Younger males can be so politically correct they will not complain if they are sexually harassed by a man, to avoid accusations of prejudice.
-That happened in 2013 at our community with a gay male Intern.
+That happened in 2013 in our community with a gay male Intern.
 He made young men on the property quite uncomfortable with heavy flirting and graphic descriptions of his intimate experiences with past lovers.
 Younger men on the property were unwilling to confront him because they did not want to seem homophobic.
 It was only after this man left that we discovered how prevalent his predatory behavior was.

 Two years later a similar thing occurred with a gay female on the property making unwanted advances

 In response, we are more sensitive to the feelings of anyone if they feel they are being pressured to be sexual with someone of the same gender when they don’t want to be.